WPManageNinja/wpsocialninja-docs/guide/social-reviews/trustpilot-configuration-social-reviews-wp-social-ninja.md

 # Trustpilot Reviews

 Nowadays business is not just about products and services.
 Business reviews are equally important like products/services.
-Hence there is **WP Social Ninja**- the multipurpose plugin to gather all your business reviews from multiple sites and embed them on your website.&nbsp;
+Hence there is **WP Social Ninja**- the multipurpose plugin to gather all your business reviews from multiple sites and embed them on your website.

-To fetch all the **Trustpilot Reviews* *** directly on your website***, *WP Social Ninja** will connect all the reviews with just a few clicks.
+To fetch all the **Trustpilot Reviews** directly on your website, **WP Social Ninja** will connect all the reviews with just a few clicks.

 Let’s follow the steps in order to aggregate **Trustpilot Reviews** to boost up your business on your website.

-## **Trustpilot&nbsp; Configuration**
+## **Trustpilot Configuration**

 To add **Trustpilot Reviews** to your site, you first need to connect with the Trustpilot server to fetch the reviews from their repositories.
-First, you need to obtain the Trustpilot Business Reviews **URL** to show the reviews on your WordPress site.&nbsp;
+First, you need to obtain the Trustpilot Business Reviews **URL** to show the reviews on your WordPress site.

 ![Trustpilot Business URL](/guide/public/images/social-reviews/trustpilot-configuration-social-reviews-wp-social-ninja/Trustpilot-URL-1-scaled.webp)

 _Trustpilot Business URL_

 Now go to your WP Social Ninja and select **Platform** from the Navbar.
 You will see the **Trustpilot** here.
 Click on the **Settings** Icon button to *Configure* Trustpilot here.
-Here you need to give the URL of your Trustpilot Business to show the Reviews of Trustpilot.&nbsp;
+Here you need to give the URL of your Trustpilot Business to show the Reviews of Trustpilot.

 ![Trustpilot Configuration](/guide/public/images/social-reviews/trustpilot-configuration-social-reviews-wp-social-ninja/Trustpilot-url-field--scaled.webp)